ecological-cities/biodivercity/index.md

 ## Data sources

-Development of a Biodiversity Index for Residential Towns using Biodiversity Field Surveys.
-14 June 2016, 6.5 years, Ministry of National Development Research Fund (MNDRF) Grant.
-Awarded to the National University of Singapore (host institution) and the Singapore Housing & Development Board.
+Development of a Biodiversity Index for Residential Towns using Biodiversity Field Surveys, 2016–2022.
+Ministry of National Development Research Fund (MNDRF) Grant.
+Awarded to the National University of Singapore and the Singapore Housing & Development Board.

 <br>